July 21, 2021

 The study found that MSPs achieved over $100K in additional average client base growth annually by partnering with Datto.
 Efficiencies gained via our BCDR, PSA, and RMM management tools drove that growth by freeing technician bandwidth to support more clients.

-We're extending this predictability and efficiency to BCDR in the public cloud with Datto Continuity for Microsoft Azure.
-With Datto Continuity for Microsoft Azure, data is replicated to the Datto Cloud, meaning it is multi-cloud by design with $0 in variable egress charges or other associated disaster recovery costs.
+We're extending this predictability and efficiency to BCDR in the public cloud with Datto Backup for Microsoft Azure.
+With Datto Backup for Microsoft Azure, data is replicated to the Datto Cloud, meaning it is multi-cloud by design with $0 in variable egress charges or other associated disaster recovery costs.
 You just receive one flat-rate bill each month.

 Interested in learning more?
 Download The MSPs Guide to Business Continuity and Disaster Recovery.